ChaitanyaAS/QR_Detection_1pharma/README.md

-%%writefile README.md
 # Multi-QR Code Detection for Medicine Packs

-This project is a submission for the **Multi-QR Code Recognition for Medicine Packs Hackathon**.
-It uses a fine-tuned YOLOv8 model to accurately detect the location of multiple QR codes on pharmaceutical packaging.
+This project is a submission for the Multi-QR Code Recognition for Medicine Packs Hackathon.
+It uses a fine-tuned YOLOv8 model to accurately detect the locations of multiple QR codes on pharmaceutical packaging.

----

 ## Repository Structure

 The project is organized as follows:

-your-repo-name/
+multiqr-hackathon/
 │
 ├── README.md
 ├── requirements.txt